 It is much easier to bring a lawsuit against a private school than a public school.
 Apart from the process being more complicated, public schools are also protected by several government immunity laws, which makes it much more difficult to hold them liable.

-Contact the Bader Law Firm for Advice and Representation
+Contact Bader Scott Injury Lawyers for Advice and Representation